angel-dart/angel/README.md

 of each.
 With the right server framework in Dart, we can build full-stack apps that breathe and function as one single body, rather than as two segregated, monolithic units.

+Thus, the third, and perhaps most important goal of the Angel framework is to be isomorphic.
+Angel is designed from the ground up to share code across the server and client.
+The client libraries even expose an identical API to the server implementation.
+Creating a full-stack app should be a streamlined experience, and this is virtually impossible without shared code.

+Angel also prioritizes tooling.
+The app boilerplate is pre-fitted with all the plugins and configuration you need to launch an MVP in a matter of days.
+There is also Swagger code generator in the works.
+The rest is just implementation detail for you.
+No need to worry about the following:

+* Mustache
+* MongoDB
+* Seeding
+* Angular2 Client
+* Static File Server
+* Load Balancing
+* Authentication
+* REST and WebSockets (client and server)
+* Server daemon
+* Command-line code generators
+* Diagnostics and Logging
+* Configuration (client and server)

+It's all taken care of for you.

 Tally ho!

 # Development